STIXProject/java-stix/README.md

 Once patched, it will remained patched locally.
 If the Buildscript fails to retrieve the schemas, you will need to patch the schemas by hand from the command-line.
 The patch file, `cybox_object_archive_object_patch` is in  the root of the project.
-NetBeans can apply patches via `Team` -> `Patches` -> `Apply Diff Patch`.
+NetBeans can also apply patches via `Team` -> `Patches` -> `Apply Diff Patch`.

 ### Handling schema updates